SciML/PolyChaos.jl/docs/src/functions.md

         evaluate(n::Int64,x::Vector{<:Real},op::AbstractOrthoPoly)
     ```

-    So fret not upon the encounter of multiply-dispatched versions of the same thing.
+    So fret not upon the encounter of multiple-dispatched versions of the same thing.
 It's there to simplify your life.

     The idea of this approach is to make it simpler for others to copy and paste code snippets and use them in their own work.